-A TAG TEAM is a special kind of Basic Pokémon-GX that features multiple Pokémon joining forces to form a super-powered team!
-TAG TEAM Pokémon-GX tend to have a lot of HP and big attacks, including a special GX attack that gains a bonus if a requirement is met, such as attaching extra Energy or playing a certain Trainer card.
+A TAG TEAM is a special kind of Basic Pokémon-GX that features two Pokémon joining forces to form a super-powered team!
+TAG TEAM Pokémon-GX tend to have a lot of HP and big attacks, including a special GX attack that gains a bonus with enough extra Energy attached.
 But be careful: when your TAG TEAM is Knocked Out, your opponent gets to take 3 Prize cards!

-APPENDIX C: PRISM STAR CARDS
+APPENDIX B: PRISM STAR CARDS

-Prism Star cards (denoted by a \$\pi\) symbol) are powerful cards that come with a restriction: you can only have one copy of a Prism Star card in your deck.
-Unlike ACE SPEC cards, you can include Prism Star cards with different names in your deck, so you could have one Giratina \$\phi\\$, one Lunala \$\phi\\$, one Cyrus \$\phi\\$, and one Super Boost Energy \$\phi\\$ in the same deck.
+Prism Star cards (denoted by a $\circledast$ symbol) are powerful cards that come with a restriction: you can only have one copy of a Prism Star card in your deck.
+Unlike ACE SPEC cards, you can include Prism Star cards with different names in your deck, so you could have one Giratina $\circledast$ , one Lunala $\circledast$ , one Cyrus $\circledast$ , and one Super Boost Energy $\circledast$ in the same deck.
 They also have a unique rule-if a Prism Star card would go to the discard pile, you put it in the Lost Zone instead.
 Check out the glossary for more information on the Lost Zone!

-APPENDIX D: UNIDENTIFIED FOSSIL
+APPENDIX C: UNIDENTIFIED FOSSIL